nic-hartley/hexpawb/README.md

 HexPawb is sort of a knockoff of Tor -- at least in the sense that it serves a similar purpose, but pragmatically it also borrows several features from Tor[.](https://e926.net/posts?tags=paws "I'm a furry, you can guess the real reason.")
 So if Tor is Mage Hand, allowing someone to interact at a distance without the affiliation being obvious, then this is Hex Pawb.

+## How's it work?

+An explanation of everything from high-level overviews to bit-by-bit dissections of network formats is available in [the wiki](https://github.com/nic-hartley/hexpawb/wiki).
+If you know a bit about Tor, it'll look very familiar.